• Skip to primary navigation

 • If you need to thicken your stew once it's cooked, make a slurry of the broth and more starch.
 Add it after the peas with the instant pot on saute until it thickens as desired.

-This gluten-free beef stew is perfect for an all-in-one dinner, but sometimes it's nice to add a little something to the side.
-My cassava flour french bread is delicious dipped into this stew, but it's also great paired with some gluten-free naan or even some gluten-free cornbread.
+This gluten-free beef stew is perfect for an all-in-one dinner, but sometimes, adding something to the side is nice.
+My cassava flour French bread or gluten-free garlic bread is delicious dipped into this stew, but it's also great paired with some gluten-free naan or even some gluten-free cornbread.

 • This gluten-free beef stew will stay good in the fridge for about 2-3 days after it is made.